Teenagers (13 - 18)

-Dr. Ben Herzig is a psychologist in Kendall Square, Cambridge, MA.
+Dr. Ben Herzig is a psychologist at Kendall Psychological Associates in Cambridge, Massachusetts.
 He has expertise in depression, anxiety, relationship issues, academic concerns, and men's issues, and offers individual, couple, and family therapy.
 He also has a special research interest in issues facing American Muslims, and sees many college students from this population.

 Dr. Herzig received his PsyD in clinical psychology from Antioch University New England, and his BA from the University of Pennsylvania.
 He completed his internship at the Westborough and Worcester State Hospitals and completed post-doctoral training in community mental health at Advocates, Inc. in Framingham.
 Dr. Herzig currently sees patients at Kendall Psychological Associates in Kendall Square, MA, and has a private practice in Weston, MA.

 Anxiety – Generalized anxiety, social anxiety, panic attacks

 Depression – Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

 Relationships – Feeling unsatisfied in your partnership; communication challenges; addressing issues of power and voice; contemplation of separation; questioning one’s place in the relationship; breakups, friendships, dating